supah32/pie-2022-03/_pages/firmware.md

 <br>

-Other than the DC motors, the vacuum fan was also controlled by the Arduino using PWM.
+Other than the DC motors, the vacuum fan was also controlled by the Arduino using a 100% PWM duty cycle.
 Because we just wanted the fan to run continuously without changing speed or direction, we just had to repeatedly send the same signal to the fan.